-Value(s) applied) 0.47 for all specie and models.
-Choice of data or measurement methods and procedures default value Purpose of data Actual net GHG removals by each species in the project activity.
-AR-Tool 0014 V.04.2 in the section 11 for the biomass and carbon shrubs.
+Value(s) applied 0.47 for all specie and models.
+Choice of data or measurement methods and procedures Default Value Purpose of data/parameter Actual net GHG removals by each species in the project activity.
+AR-Tool 0014 V.04.2 in section 11 for the biomass and carbon shrubs.
 Additional comments It was applied to each stand model.

-Data/parameter: Carbon fraction, CF s
+Data/Parameter Carbon fraction, CFs

 Unit t C

 Description Carbon fraction of shrub biomass

 Source of data AR-Tool 14 Version 04.2

-Value(s) applied) 0.47
+Value(s) applied 0.47

-Choice of data or measurement methods and procedures Default value
+Choice of data or measurement methods and procedures Default Value

-Purpose of data Actual net GHG removals by each species in the project activity.

-Applied in the AR-Tool 14 V 04.2, in the section 11 for the biomass and carbon shrubs.
+Purpose of data/parameter Actual net GHG removals by each species in the project activity.
+Applied in the AR-Tool 14 V 04.2, in section 11 for the biomass and carbon shrubs.

 Additional comments It was applied to ANR and PNR models

-Data/parameter: Dj

-Unit t d.m. m-3

-Description Basic wood density for species P. caribaea and P. oocarpa

-Source of data USDA 2006a

-Trujillo N. 2007.
+Data/Parameter Dj Unit t d.m. m-3 Description Basic wood density for species P. caribaea and P. oocarpa Source of data USDA 2006 ^a Trujillo N. 2007.
 Guía de Reforestación.

-Value(s) applied) 0.55

-Choice of data or measurement methods and procedures Data from national reference.

-Purpose of data Actual net GHG removals by P. caribaea and P oocarpa in the project activity.
+Value(s) applied 0.55 Choice of data or measurement methods and procedures Data from national reference.
+Purpose of data/parameter Actual net GHG removals by P. caribaea and P oocarpa in the project activity.
 Additional comments Data from national reference.
 Is applied only with volume equations to lead to biomass.
-For A. mangium, and E. pellita , biomass equations were used, and Basic wood density for this specie it was not necessary.
+For A. mangium , and E. pellita , biomass equations were used, and Basic wood density for this species it was not necessary.

+Data/Parameter Root-shoot ratio, R j

+Unit Dimensionless

-Data/parameter: Root-shoot ratio, R j Unit Dimensionless Description Root-shoot ratio for spec ies j.
+Description Root-shoot ratio for species j.

 Source of data Good Practice Guidance for Land Use, Land-Use Change and Forestry.
 IPCC, 2003.
+Table 3A.1.8

-Table 3A.1.8 Value(s) applied) Pino sp 0.46 (<50 t.ha above biomass) 0.32 (50-150 t.ha above biomass) 0.23 (>150 t.ha above biomass) Eucalipto sp 0.45 (<50 t.ha above biomass) 0.34 (50-150 t.ha above biomass) 0.2 (50-150 t.ha above biomass) A. mangium 0.20 (<125 t.ha above biomass) Several species (ANR ar nd PNR stand models): 0.27 Choice of data or measurement methods and procedures Default value Purpose of data Actual net GHG removals by each species in the project activity.
+Value(s) applied Pino sp Eucalipto sp A. mangium Several species (ANR and PNR st 0.46 (<50 t.ha above biomass) 0.32 (50-150 t.ha above biomass) 0.23 (>150 t.ha above biomass) 0.45 (<50 t.ha above biomass) 0.34 (50-150 t.ha above biomass) 0.20 (<125 t.ha above biomass) 0.20 (<125 t.ha above biomass) and models): 0.27 Choice of data or measurement methods and procedures Default Value Purpose of data/parameter Actual net GHG removals by each species in the project activity.
 Additional comments It was applied to Pinus sp, commercial stand model.
 Pinus tropical/sub- tropical moist forest.

-Data/parameter: Root-shoot ratio, Rs
+Data/Parameter Root-shoot ratio, Rs

-Unit dimensionless
+Unit Dimensionless

 Description Root-shoot ratio for shrubs

 Source of data UNFCCC AR Tool 14.

-Value(s) applied) 0.4
+Value(s) applied 0.4

 Choice of data or measurement methods and procedures N.A

-Purpose of data Actual net GHG removals in the early successional states ANR and PNR.
+Purpose of data/parameter Actual net GHG removals in the early successional states ANR and PNR.

-Additional comments This process is applied for the early successional states in the natural regeneration.
+Additional comments This process is applied to the early successional states in natural regeneration.

+Data/Parameter DLP

+Unit %

+Description Desired level of precision.

+Source of data Value suggested by the methodology applied (AR-AM0004 v.04)

+Value(s) applied 10%

-Data/parameter: DLP Unit % Description Desired level of precision.
-Source of data Value suggested by the methodology applied (AR-AM0004 v.04) Value(s) applied) 10 % Choice of data or measurement methods and procedures N.A Purpose of data Calculation of project emissions or actual net GHG removals by sinks Additional comments Applied for adjustment of the statistical sampling.
+Choice of data or measurement methods and procedures N.A

+Purpose of data/parameter Calculation of project emissions or actual net GHG removals by sinks

+Additional comments Applied for adjustment of the statistical sampling.

+Data/Parameter Z {a/2}

+Unit Dimensionless

+Description Value of the statistic z (normal probability density function), for $\alpha = 0.1$ (Implying a 90% confidence level).

+Source of data Excel program

+Value(s) applied

-Data/parameter: Ζ {α/2} Unit Dimensionless Description Value of the statistic z (normal probability density function), for $\alpha = 0.1$ (Implying a 90% confidence level).
-Source of data Excel program Value(s) applied) 1.97 Choice of data or measurement methods and procedures Purpose of data Calculation of project emissions or actual net GHG removals by sinks Additional comments To develop an accurate inventory of timber volume and carbon and applied for adjustment of the statistical sampling.
+Choice of data or measurement methods and procedures Purpose of data/parameter Calculation of project emissions or actual net GHG removals by sinks Additional comments To develop an accurate inventory of timber volume and carbon and apply for adjustment of the statistical sampling.